Krakowska Sausage (Kielbasa krakowska krajana)

 |cold water||30 ml||2 Tbsp.|

-- Mix diced pork until gluey, then add emulsified mixture and mix everything well together.
+- Mix diced pork with emulsified mixture well together.

 - Stuff firmly into 75 mm (3”) hog middles or synthetic fibrous casings.
 Stuff casings firmly and tie up both ends.
 Form 16-18” long sections.
 Prick any visible air pockets with a needle